syncfusion-content/javascript-docs/js/PivotChart/Drill-Operation.md

 ![](Drill-Operation_images/Drill_img2.png)

-DrillSuccess event is triggered when you right-click on the PivotChart and select any option available from the Context Menu to perform drill up or drill down operation.
+DrillSuccess event is triggered when you right-click on the pivot chart and select any option available from the Context Menu to perform drill up or drill down operation.

 {% highlight javascript %}